3 Steps To Become a Pro Blogger and Make Money from Blogging

 How To Become a Pro Blogger

 The following steps are compiled by him.
-Believe me, I have used these steps to achieve my goal to make Steps To Become a website it is today.
+I have used these steps to achieve my goal of making Steps Become the website it is today.
 How do I make money blogging?
-This question is ubiquitous in blogging, but you can't find a straightaway answer the will give what you are looking for.
-I have more than 10 years of blogging, which I believe is a valuable experience and knowledge.
+This question is ubiquitous in blogging, but you need help finding a straight answer to give you what you are looking for.
+I have more than 10 years of blogging, which is valuable experience and knowledge.

 Step 1: Methods for Making Money from Blogging

-1. How Bloggers Make Money from Blogs – a guide to making money from blogging that outlines 11 alternative ways that bloggers use to earn money online with links to tools and applications you can use to get started.
+1. How Bloggers Make Money from Blogs is a guide to making money from blogging that outlines 11 alternative ways bloggers use to earn money online, with links to tools and applications you can use to get started.

-2. How to make Money Online – My Top Earners – a breakdown of the methods that I use to make money from blogging
+2. How to make Money Online – My Top Earners – a breakdown of the methods that I use to earn money from blogging

-4. Making Capital Because of Your Blog – Indirect Methods – methods bloggers use to make money as a result of their blog through the profile that it brings them.
+4. Making Capital Because of Your Blog – Indirect Methods – methods bloggers use to earn money due to their blog through the profile that it brings them.

 5. How to Make Money Blogging – a post looking back on what we wish we knew about making money from blogs